OctopusDeploy/blog/blog/2019-08/first-look-at-jenkins-x/index.md

 Because Jenkins X has done so much of the work for us, it can be hard to appreciate what actually happens as part of a build.
 So let's have a look at some of the work that goes on behind the scenes.

 As part of the Kubernetes cluster initialization, Jenkins X installed the Nexus repository manager.
-What we can see after our build is completed that the Java dependencies that our application relied on are now cached locally.
-This means any subsequent builds will complete much faster.
+What we can see after our build has completed is that the Java dependencies that our application relied on are now cached locally.
+This cache means any subsequent builds will now complete much faster.

 ![](nexus.png "width=500")